Childbirth, age, and a range of other factors can cause the normally tough, fibrous, sheet-like divider between the rectum and vagina to weaken.

 The gynecologist will discuss the options with the patient, and the choice is likely to depend on the extent of prolapse, and the individual's situation, including age, general health and whether or not they want to have more children.

 A number of actions can reduce the chance of developing a rectocele or making it worse.

-Maintaining a healthy body weight can reduce the risk.
+Healthy body weight: Maintaining a healthy body weight can reduce the risk.
 A healthy diet and drinking plenty of water can help to avoid constipation.
 In the case of constipation, individuals should avoid prolonged straining when trying to empty the bowels.

-A woman who already has a prolapse should avoid activities such as heavy lifting, as they can make it worse.
+Anyone who already has a prolapse should avoid activities such as heavy lifting, as they can make it worse.